Using distraction as a behaviour management tool

 - Change the topic of conversation.

-- Suggest something else your child could do when you can see that things aren’t going well.
-For example, you could say, ‘Looks like you’re feeling frustrated with your homework.
-What about going outside and having a ride on your bike?’
+- Suggest a break when things aren’t going well.
+For example, you could say, ‘Looks like you’re feeling frustrated with your drawing.
+What about riding your scooter instead?’

 If you sense that your child is bored and needs distraction, why not encourage your child to come up with her own ideas?
 Making the most of boredom can be great for her creativity and problem-solving skills.